tobiaswaldvogel/selinux-policy/doc/debugfile.md

-`file.obj_typeattr` type attribute by calling the `file.obj_type` macro declared in the `src/file.cil` module with the `obj_typeattr` argument in the `debugfile` container and they are also associated with a rule that allows these types to associate with Debug filesystems by calling the `debug.associate_filesystems` macro declared in the `src/fs/debugfs.cil` module with the `obj_typeattr` argument in the `debugfile` container.
+`file.obj_typeattr` type attribute by calling the `file.obj_type` macro declared in the `src/file.cil` module with the `obj_typeattr` argument in the `debugfile` container and they are also associated with a rule that allows these types to associate with Debug and Trace filesystems by calling the `debug.associate_filesystems` macro declared in the `src/fs/debugfs.cil` module with the `obj_typeattr` argument in the `debugfile` container.